Accessibility Checklist: Links

 10-Point Accessible Links Checklist

-Number one: Links have descriptive text
+Number One: Links have descriptive text

 The link text clearly states the destination or purpose.
 Avoid vague phrases like "Click here" or "Read more."

-Number two: Links make sense out of context
+Number Two: Links make sense out of context

-Number three: Avoid using URLs as link text
+Number Three: Avoid using URLs as link text

 Screen readers will read the entire URL, which can be confusing.
 Instead, use descriptive words as the link text.

-Number four: Links are visually distinguishable
+Number Four: Links are visually distinguishable

 Links should have a different color than regular text.
 Underlines are recommended, especially when color is the only differentiator.

-Number five: Links are keyboard accessible
+Number Five: Links are keyboard accessible

-key.
-Ensure all links can be activated using Enter
+Links must be focusable with the Tab key.
+Ensure all links can be activated using Enter.

-Number six: Avoid duplicate link text with different destinations
+Number Six: Avoid duplicate link text with different destinations

 If multiple links say "More info," ensure they point to the same destination.
 Use unique link text when linking to different pages.

-Number seven: Avoid opening links in new windows unexpectedly
+Number Seven: Avoid opening links in new windows unexpectedly

 If a link opens in a new tab or window, inform the person beforehand.
 Use text like "(opens in a new tab)" if necessary.

-Number eight: Ensure button-like links have correct semantics
+Number Eight: Ensure button-like links have correct semantics

-If a link looks like a button but acts as navigation, use <a>
+If a link looks like a button but acts as navigation, use <a> instead of <button>.
+Buttons should only be used for actions, not navigation.

-Number nine: Anchor links are properly labeled
+Number Nine: Anchor links are properly labeled

 Links that jump to another section of the page should clearly state their purpose.
 Example: "Skip to main content" instead of "Go."

-Number ten: Test links with assistive technologies
+Number Ten: Test links with assistive technologies

 Use a screen reader to navigate by links and check for clarity.
-Verify links are reachable and usable with a keyboard.
+Verify that links are reachable and usable with a keyboard.